Chat Interface

 Message Style:

-Switches chat interface to bubble style or list style.
+Allows switching the conversation interface to bubble style or list style.

 Code Style:

-Changes display style for code snippets.
+Allows switching the display style of code snippets.

 Math Formula Engine: